 The breakfast fares are boat-to-table with an island twist.
 The flavors are inspired by American, Caribbean, and Asian cuisines, and all the ingredients are locally sourced.

 This beachside bistro is eclectic, offers incredible views of the Atlantic Ocean, and is a great spot to enjoy a morning drink poolside.
 The Seafood Omelet made with fresh local seafood is always a great call.
 I also loved the Southernmost Toast and the Breakfast Tacos here.

 If you are looking for restaurants on the water in Key West, make sure to stop by here and check our list.

 10. Sarabeth’s Key West

 Sarabeth’s is a mainstay in the historic district of Key West.
-The building was actually the first synagogue on the island, and it maintains plenty of character today, as well as a flower filled outdoor patio.
+The building was the first synagogue on the island, and it maintains plenty of character today and a flower-filled outdoor patio.
 It opened its iconic flagship spot in New York City and moved down south in 2005.